 AB in British History at Harvard College; MEd. in Adolescent Psychology/Risk & Resiliency at Harvard Graduate School of Education; Licensed K-8 Maine teacher; 12 years teaching middle school students and currently working with AP History students.
 I was fortunate enough to have lived and travelled abroad as a child, which instilled in me an appreciation for experiential learning.
 When actual experiences are not possible, I still believe that it is always possible to help students relate their own experiences to whatever they are studying.
 I love to learn through travel and have been to 6 of the 7 continents, the exception being Antarctica (probably because winter in Maine is enough for me).

 B.A. in Psychology with Education minor from American University; MA in Special Education: Learning Disabilities from American University; Orton Gillingham and Read Naturally trained; Executive function skill training; Worked at the Lab School of Washington, an arts based school for students with Learning Disabilities; Learning Specialist at Bay Farm Montessori Academy in Duxbury, MA; Started a toddler through grade 7 school in Ongwediva, Namibia which focuses on hands on learning.
-I am currently tutoring students with diverse learning needs, including Learning Disabilities and Executive Functioning challenges, and support elementary students in reading and math.
+I am currently tutoring students with diverse learning needs, including Learning Disabilities and Executive Functioning challenges, and support elementary and middles school students using Lynn Meltzer’s SMARTS Curriculum.
+I also support elementary students in reading and math.
 My goal is to build relationships, instill confidence, and help develop a toolbox of skills for a child to access in different learning environments.

 Tufts University BS in Early Childhood Education; Johns Hopkins University M.S. in education with a concentration in Reading; Taught grades 1-5 in independent schools in Ohio and Maryland for thirteen years; Recently worked in the Cumberland School District (MSAD 51) as a long term and per diem substitute for many years; Tutor independently and with STARS, focusing on elementary and middle school curriculum and executive functioning skills.
+Currently working as an Executive Skills coach using Lynn Meltzer’s SMARTS curriculum.
 I have attended local seminars for professional development led by Chris Kaufman, Sarah Ward and Peg Dawson.
 I really enjoy working with students in a one on one setting.
 I try to keep our sessions light-hearted and fun, while keeping the students focused and engaged.
 In the older elementary and middle school grades, many of the students I work with are feeling the pressures of testing scores or adult expectations.
 With my students, I do my best to make sure they are relaxed and comfortable as I know the best learning happens when students are stress-free.

 BS in Math with a minor in Physics from the University of Arizona; MBA from Boston University; Taught math and physics at the high school level; Tutored students in both subjects for decades.
 It gives me pleasure to watch a student grasp mathematical concepts and to use the concepts in the sciences.